dram1964/cloudarchitect/docs/linux/awk.md

     awk '/<pattern>/ {print $3 "\t" $4}' <filename>

-In the absence of a body block, awks default action is to print the whole record. $0 can be used to refer to the whole input record: These two programs therefore produce the same output:
+In the absence of a body block, awks default action is to print the whole record. $0 can be used to refer to the whole input record.
+These two programs therefore produce the same output:

     awk '/<pattern>/ {print $0}' <filename>
     awk '/<pattern>/' <filename>